oliver408i/webtransport/README.md

 ## Client
 See `client_example.py` for an example on how to use the module.
 It's pretty simple & straightforward, not much harder than using WebSockets.
 `web.html` is a very basic implementation for web.
 JS already have a full API for WebTransport, see [Mozilla's docs](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport)
+The `javaclient` folder has a basic java QUIC client made using [kwik](https://github.com/ptrd/kwik).
+It doesn't use the client code from this repo, it is just a demo.
+Note that this code doesn't use WebTransport, instead creating its custom QUIC streams.
+It is compatable with `server_example` but needs a few extra steps.

 ## Server
 See `server_example.py` for an example on how to use the module for making a server.
 It works with both browsers (as long as you have valid certs) and the python client.